 - 4 cloves garlic – finely chopped

-Grate, shred or chop the papaya using either a mandolin slicer, food processor or similar.
+- Grate, shred, or chop the green papaya using either a mandolin slicer or sharp knife.

-Mix shredded papaya with the salt and garlic and squeeze firmly until liquid forms in the bottom of the bowl.
+- Mix shredded green papaya with the salt and garlic and squeeze firmly until liquid forms at bottom of the bowl.

 - Pack tightly into a fermenting jar, making sure that liquid covers the papaya completely as it is important to keep them below the salt water brine, as explained in our article on grape leaves alternatives for pickles.

 - Add filtered water as needed to completely submerge your shredded papaya, leaving about 1-1.5 inches from the mouth of the jar.

 - Cover with a tea towel and strap it down with a rubber band.
 Leave to ferment for a few days in a dark, well-ventilated, and dry environment.
 Keep away from direct sunlight.